-Philip RoyTaylor A.C.A., A.C.I.M., A.I.M.M.
+Director Experience Responsibilities Directors' Share Interests Philip Roy Taylor A.C.A., A.C.I.M., A.I.M.M.
 Phil was appointed a Director of the Company upon incorporation on 24 February 2016.
 Phil resigned as Director of the Company on 9 June 2016.
 Phil is currently the Acting CEO and Chief Financial Officer of the Michael Hill Group.

-Phil joined Michael Hill in New Zealand in 1987 and moved with the Group to Australia later that year as part of a start-up team in the role of Financial Controller before assuming the role of Chief Financial Officer of the Group in 2003.
+Phil joined Michael Hill International in New Zealand in 1987 and moved with the Company to Australia later that year as part of a start-up team in the role of Financial Controller before assuming the role of Chief Financial Officer of the Group in 2003.
 In August this year Phil was appointed Acting Chief Executive Officer.
-Over the past 30 years Phil has worked closely with most functions and departments within the Group.
+Over the past 30 years with the Company, Phil has worked closely with most functions and departments within the Company.
 He has been instrumental in the success of both the Australian business in its establishment years, and the wider Group since assuming the role of CFO in 2003.
 More specifically Phil oversaw a major restructuring of the Group in 2008 and more recently led the successful ASX listing project.

-Acting CEO and Chief Financial Officer of the Michael Hill Group
+Acting CEO and Chief Financial Officer of the Michael Hill Group 2,000,000 Ordinary Shares 2,250,000 Options

-2,000,000 ordinary shares 2,250,000 options